tinymce/beehive-flow/README.md

 Key concepts:

-- All new work happens in feature/* branches which are merged to the main branch.
+- All new work happens in `feature/*` branches which are merged to the `main` branch.
-- Main is branched to release/x.y branches to produce release candidates and releases.
+- The `main` branch is branched to `release/x.y` branches to produce release candidates and releases.
-- hotfix/* branches are used to make updates to release/x.y branches.
+- `hotfix/*` branches are used to make updates to `release/x.y` branches.
-- The beehive-flow CLI tool defines several commands, used to perform key actions involved in branching and releasing.
+- The `beehive-flow` CLI tool defines several commands, used to perform key actions involved in branching and releasing.

 ## Branches